 Jade Plants are potentially invasive outdoors if pieces of the plant fall into natural areas.
-In order to prevent this problem, only plant jade plants outdoors in a controlled planting bed in USDA zones 10 and 11 and properly dispose of all plant pieces as they fall off the plant.
+In order to prevent this problem, only plant Jade Plants outdoors in a controlled planting bed in USDA zones 10 to 11 and properly dispose of all plant pieces as they fall off the plant.

 - Back to genus Crassula